sorinboia/nginx-experience-aws/guide/7security.md

 ![](images/kibana1.JPG)

-You will see all of the request logs,good and bad, sent by Nginx Waf to ELK.
+Here, you'll see all the request logs, allowed and blocked, sent by the Nginx WAF to ELK.

-Lets look for the reason why our bad requests were blocked, add a filter with the support ID you have received as seen bellow.
+Let's look for the reason why our attack requests were blocked.

+9. Add a filter with the support ID you have received as seen bellow:

 ![](images/kibana2.JPG)